benjaminorthner/asciiPrime/README.md

   <img width="200" src="readme_images/screenshot7.png">
 </p>

 The `--autoSave` parameter automatically confirms the message asking for the primified image to be saved.
-This may be useful for longer computation.
+This may be useful for longer computations.

 And Finally the `--scale` parameter allows you to set the vertical scaling of the image, as this can change depending on the font used.
 The default is `0.46`.
 Smaller numbers lead to a more squashed image